 Ø Between 1998 and 2000 VDR forms a group of three hospitals in Buenos Aires, which were pioneers in the application of the new methodology: systematic recollection of processes and results epidemiologic vigilance data.
 That was the origin of the actual international database and, starting from which the possibility of establishing INICC developed standards for limited- resourced countries.

 Ø Between 1999 and 2000, there are significant improvements in the first results of the implementation of Outcome and Process Surveillance; that is, compliance with the Guidelines is associated to the reduction of HAIs.

 Ø Then this methodology is applied by VDR in the three hospitals with encouraging results, and results are published in peer reviewed journals and presented in scientific meetings.

 Ø In 2002, Dr. Rosenthal is invited to give a presentation on this topic in Colombia, Mexico, Chile, Brazil, Peru and Turkey.
 In all of these countries, healthcare workers asked to be trained in this methodology, whereas the Health Department of Bogota, Colombia, and the Under Secretary for Innovation and Quality of Mexico require his assistance and counseling.

-Ø This is the year in which INICC emerges as an International Network, with the participation of Mexico, the first country to report data from its hospitals and healthcare centers.
+Ø This is the year in which INICC emerges as an International Philanthropic Network, that provides services pro bono, with the participation of Mexico, the first country to report data from its hospitals and healthcare centers.

 Ø In 2002, the cosmopolite aspect of INICC reflects in its structure: the Countries Coordination, in charge of presidents and directors of Scientific Societies of the participant countries and an Expert International Assessors Group, accompany the President, thus forming a real International Scientific Community.